 It is not possible to anticipate all the unique circumstances that might be encountered during a particular inspection.
 Therefore, individual inspectors are expected to exercise initiative in conducting inspections based on their expertise and experience to ensure that all the inspection objectives are met.

-If in the course of conducting an inspection, potential safety concerns or compliance issues outside the scope of the procedure are identified, the concerns should be: (1) pursued to the extent necessary to understand the issue, and (2) communicated to the resident inspectors on-site as well as the appropriate Regional staff for further follow-up inspections.
+If, in the course of conducting an inspection, potential safety concerns or compliance issues outside the scope of the procedure are identified, the concerns should be: (1) pursued to the extent necessary to understand the issue, and (2) communicated to the resident inspectors on-site as well as the appropriate Regional staff for further follow-up inspections.
 The license renewal inspection team should contact the license renewal program office if assistance is needed.

 06.03 Objectives